HishamJaffar98/MageLight/README.md

 # MageLight
 ***
 A strategic lane defense game where you battle against different elemental beasts.
-Built using C# for Unity and animated using Unity's 2D Skeletal and Keyframe animation
+Built using C# for Unity and animated using Unity's 2D Skeletal and Keyframe animation systems.

 # Project Structure
 ***